 Professors Claire Battershill and Shawna Ross identified that assessing DHSS assignments can be extra complex because there are many different aspects of a DHSS assignment that students must engage in concurrently.
-To remedy this complexity, in their book Using Digital Humanities in the Classroom (2017) they advocate for professors to develop clear rubrics for evaluating students’ DHSS work.
-With a rubric for DHSS work, you can “check the consistency and objectivity of your judgements, while also showing students where their efforts are best directed to succeed in an assignment” (pp. 130-131).
+To remedy this complexity, in their book Using Digital Humanities in the Classroom (2017), they advocate for developing clear rubrics for evaluating students’ DHSS work.
+With a rubric, Battershill and Ross state, you can “check the consistency and objectivity of your judgements, while also showing students where their efforts are best directed to succeed in an assignment” (pp. 130-131).
 In this way, DHSS rubrics, like all rubrics, help students understand how to meet, even exceed, the expectations you provided for them.
 Rubrics can provide clear guidelines for what you’re looking for, how much these elements are worth, what “ideal” looks like, what error looks like, and where you will be placing your emphasis during marking.

 Battershill and Ross identify that a well-designed DHSS rubric identifies five things:

 - The evaluation criteria

 - The characteristics of work that meets the evaluation criteria

 - The role that effort plays in assessment

 Mary J. Allen, Professor Emeritus from California State University Bakersfield, created a handout to support professors at Miami-Dade College in rubric writing, which you can find here: “Using Rubrics to Grade, Assess, and Improve Student Learning.”
 In that document she discusses the process of creating a rubric, and also provides examples of rubrics for writing, critical thinking, oral presentations, collaboration, and more.
 You can also find sample rubrics she provided to the University of Guam in the document: “Developing and Using Rubrics for Assessing, Grading, and Improving Student Learning” (note: this will open in a Word document).